 Instructing Commission of Offence for Organize Crime

 If charged with instructing the commission of the offence for a crim org the Prosecution should also provide proof that:

 - The accused acted knowingly and is a gang member.

 - The accused instructed any person to commit an offence and that the prohibited conduct was, “for the benefit of, at the direction of, or in association with, the criminal organization.”

 The Prosecutor doesn’t need to prove that the defendant instructed a specific person, or that the instructed offence was committed.
 Nor do they need to prove the defendant knew the identity of all members of the organization.

-Recruitment of Members by a Criminal Organization
+Recruitment of Members

 - The accused recruited a person to join a criminal organization through recruitment, solicitation, encouragement, invitation, or coercion.